bruceharris/grunt-create-test-files/README.md

 });
 ```

-... and the content of `spec.template` as below:
+And the content of `spec.template` as below:
 ```
 // path: ${path}
 // filename: ${filename}